AznStevy/HR-Sentinel-Webserver/README.md

 ```

 ## Environment Set-up
+To set up the environment, you first need to set up a virtual environment using `python3 -m venv env
-To set up the environment, use `pip install -r requirements.txt".
-This was only tested on 3.6 so far.
+` in the project folder (if you're on linux).
+Then use `pip install -r requirements.txt`.
+If you don't have pip, then you should do `sudo apt-get update` and `sudo apt-get -y upgrade` to update packages and then do `sudo apt-get install python-pip` to isntall pip.
+This was only tested with python 3.6 so far.

 ## Run web server
 To run the `flask` web server, it's best to do so on a screen.
 The most painless way is to do:
 ```
 screen -S test -d -m python heart_rate_sentinel_server.py
 ```
 which creates the screen and then immediately detaches it.
+You may need to use `python3` instead if python is python2 by default on the system.

 ## HRDatabase
 The project was first done by storing everything in RAM, getting that to work, and then moving on to a mongo implementation.
 Thus, the goal of this class was to be as least intrusive to existing code as possible.
 The structure of each entry contains the 5 attributes that were designated in the assignment.
 The  `HRDatabase` class contains typical functions that allow for simple addition, removal, and search of patients.
 No test functions were implemented for this because I was told we didn't need it.